devlive-community/view-shadcn-ui/docs/components/2024.1.2/page.md

-        ['on-change', 'Triggered when the page number is changed', 'Number'], ['on-prev', 'Triggered when the previous page button is clicked', 'Number'], ['on-next', 'Triggered when the next page button is clicked', 'Number'], ]">
+        ['on-change', 'Triggered when the page number is changed', 'Number'], ['on-prev', 'Triggered when the previous page button is clicked', 'Number'], ['on-next', 'Triggered when the next page button is clicked', 'Number'], ['on-change-size', 'Triggered when the page size is changed', 'Number'], ]">
 </ApiTable>